KeppyMarbles/auto_dif/README.md

 ## Features

-- File > Export > To Marble Blast: Exports the scene as DIF and automatically places it into the currently loaded mission.
+- File > Export > To Marble Blast: Operator that exports the scene as DIF and automatically places it into the currently loaded mission
   - Subobjects (such as those from [Marble Blast Toolkit](https://github.com/FlavoredSaucer/marbleBlastToolkit)) will be placed automatically
   - DIF splits (large, multi-file interiors) are handled properly
+  - Export Directory (Scene Property): determines where in the game directory the interior(s) should be placed
-- Export on Save: if enabled (default), the above will occur when saving the scene.
+- Export on Save (AutoDIF pref): if enabled, export will occur when saving the scene

 https://github.com/user-attachments/assets/834daa00-930c-4c40-a6a1-4d914f5f6acd